tdeekens/flopflip/readme.md

 - `adapterConfiguration.uri`: the `uri` to the GraphQL endpoint so e.g. `https://graphql.com/graphql`
 - `adapterConfiguration.query`: the GraphQL query which returns features for instance `query AllFeatures { flags: allFeatures { name \n value} }`
-- `adapterConfiguration.getVariables`: a function called with `adapterArgs` being variables to your GraphQL query
+- `adapterConfiguration.getQueryVariables`: a function called with `adapterArgs` being variables to your GraphQL query
+- `adapterConfiguration.getRequestHeaders`: a function called with `adapterArgs` being headers to your GraphQL request
+- `adapterConfiguration.parseFlags`: a function called with the `data` of fetched flags to parse the result before being exposed to your application.
+This function should be used to parse a query response into the `TFlags` type.
 - `adapterConfiguration.fetcher`: a fetch implemtation if you prefer to not rely on the global `fetch`
 - `adapterConfiguration.pollingInteral`: the polling interval to check for updated flag values